 At this time, there's no WIFI network on Thai VietJet Air flights.

 Thai VietJet Air doesn't have a frequent flyer program.
 However, it's working on starting an accumulated point program soon.

 Thai VietJet Air isn't currently part of an airline alliance.

 Suvarnabhumi International Airport is one of two international airports serving Bangkok, Thailand and is the hub airport for Thai VietJet Air.
 The airport opened for all commercial domestic and international flights in 2006 and was created to take over as the main international hub for Bangkok.
 This allowed the cities previous international hub, Don Meuang International Airport, to put more of a focus on facilitating flights from low-cost regional airlines.

 Despite being a low-cost airline, Thai VietJet Air has used Suvarnabhumi International Airport instead of Don Mueang as its hub since it was founded in 2005.
-It is one of six airlines that use Suvarnabhumi Airport as a hub, with the other five being Bangkok Airways, Jet Asia Airways, Orient Thai Airlines, Thai Airways and Thai Smile.
+It is one of six airlines that use Suvarnabhumi Airport as a hub, with the other five being Bangkok Airways, Jet Asia Airways, Orient Thai Airlines, Thai Airways, Asia Atlantic Airlines and Thai Smile.